Balancing Life's Challenges

-One of my favorite childhood games was tetherball.
+One of my favorite childhood games was tether ball.
 Maybe because chasing the ball all over the yard was frustrating and draining.
 I remember playing with cousins and brothers in the yard.
 It was simple, wholesome fun that taught me some valuable life lessons, oddly enough.
-So let's chat about how this backyard pastime can offer insights into anchoring yourself in calm amidst life's whirlwinds.
+So let's chat about the crazy metaphor of tether ball.

 1. Meditation: